-CFOs and other financial leaders at all levels of the organization.
+CFOs and other financial leaders at all levels of not-for-profit organizations, including health care.
 Accounting professionals at all stages of their careers.

-- Have a renewed sense of purpose and connection to the nonprofit organizations they serve.
+- Gain a renewed sense of purpose and connection to the nonprofit organization(s) you serve.

-- Highlight the diversity of the accounting profession and the role accountants can play in serving the community while contributing expert guidance and work.
+- Be inspired by the diversity of the accounting profession and gain an understanding of the role accountants can play in serving the community while contributing expert guidance and work.

 Wednesday, November 17

 Join our panel of experts for a discussion of how nonprofit leaders are addressing strategic issues related to investing, spending and governance.
 The panel will address the key findings from the 2020 NACUBO-TIAA Study of Endowments and questions from the audience.

 Speakers: Iryna Murray, Seattle Foundation Senior Investment & Fund Accountant; Jonathan Smith, Tacoma Art Museum Director of Finance; Justin Colatosti, Bank of America Senior Portfolio Manager

 Moderators: Martha Prestin, Chief Seattle Council, BSA CFO and Matt Cyrr, Jacobson Jarvis & Co, PLLC Audit Partner

 The labor market is tight and your best and brightest are in high demand!
 Add to that predictions of “The Great Resignation” and it’s paramount that you are doing all you can to motivate your talent in ways that are meaningful to them.
 Organizations that provide encouraging and engaging environments will win in the retention race, with the added benefit of creating a more attractive culture for recruits.
 Upon completion of this course, you will achieve the following learning objectives: